-Introduction Enjoying this course • GOD'S TWO BOOKS - how God has spoken to us [the inspiration and authority of the Scriptures] • THE LIVING GOD - who God is and what he is like [the greatness and glory of God] • MANKIND - who we are and what we are like [the fall and the problem of our sin] • JESUS CHRIST - who he is [the perfect GOD-MAN] SALVATION - what Christ has achieved [the meaning of crucifixion and resurrection] Chapter 6 THE HOLY SPIRIT - who he is and what he does [the application of salvation to us] • THE CHRISTIAN CHURCH - when we meet together [the marks of a true church] Chapter 8 BAPTISM AND THE LORD'S SUPPER [using and enjoying Christ's sacraments] Chapter 9 THE FUTURE - what we can look forward to [death, second coming and life everlasting]
+ntroduction Enjoying this course5 Chapter 1 GOD'S TWO BOOKS - how God has spoken to us [the inspiration and authority of the Scriptures]7 Chapter 2 THE LIVING GOD - who God is and what he is like [the greatness and glory of God]15 Chapter 3 MANKIND - who we are and what we are like [the fall and the problem of our sin] Chapter 4 JESUS CHRIST - who he is [the perfect GOD-MAN] Chapter 5 SALVATION - what Christ has achieved [the meaning of crucifixion and resurrection] Chapter 6 THE HOLY SPIRIT - who he is and what he does [the application of salvation to us] Chapter 7 THE CHRISTIAN CHURCH - when we meet together [the marks of a true church]45 Chapter 8 BAPTISM AND THE LORD'S SUPPER [using and enjoying Christ's sacraments] Chapter 9 THE FUTURE - what we can look forward to [death, second coming and life everlasting]

-Enjoying this course ...
+INTRODUCTION Enjoying this course

-My motivation is the same as Jude's: "I felt compelled to write and urge you to contend for the faith that was once for all entrusted to God's holy people." (vs 3)
+My motivation is the same as Jude's: I felt compelled to write and urge you to contend for the faith that was once for all entrusted to God's holy people. (v.
+3)

-As such, what you will find here is a collection of studies designed to engage the mind and provide a beautiful investment of nine weeks of your life.
+Here is a collection of studies designed to engage the mind, warm the heart-a beautiful investment of nine weeks of your life.